DeepRank/iScore/docs/doc.rst

 Documentation
 **************

-All the prototypes of the class/methods are here specified
+All prototypes of the class/methods used here are specified.

 .. toctree::
    :maxdepth: 4